 5. Tobacco Treatment Benefits.
 Tobacco treatment services are a covered benefit for individuals and their dependents insured through the student health insurance plan and employee health insurance plan.
 Benefits include coverage for counseling and medication for quitting tobacco, with minimal, or no barriers to utilization (i.e. copays, out of pocket costs, yearly limits).

 6. Tobacco Advertising.
-The college/university has a policy prohibiting the advertisement of tobacco products, including electronic smoking devices, on the campus, including in advertising in college/university media, such as newspapers, radio, and magazines.
+The school has a policy prohibiting the advertisement of tobacco products, including electronic smoking devices, on the campus, including in advertising in school media, such as newspapers, radio, and magazines.

 9. Donations to College/University.
-The college/university has a written policy that it refuses all donations from the tobacco industry and divests itself of all tobacco industry stock.
+The school has a written policy that it refuses all donations from the tobacco industry and divests itself of all tobacco industry stock.

 10. Smoke-Free Community Lodging.
-The college/university includes information on 100% smoke-free options when providing campus visitors (i.e. prospective students, visiting athletics teams, etc.) local lodging information.
+The school includes information on 100% smoke-free options when providing campus visitors (i.e. prospective students, visiting athletics teams, etc.) local lodging information.

-Standards are reviewed annually and updated as necessary to ensure that Maine Tobacco-Free College Network is encouraging colleges & universities to meet emerging best practice standards for tobacco-policies and support tobacco-free lifestyles.
+Standards are reviewed annually and updated as necessary to ensure that Maine Tobacco-Free College Network is encouraging institutions of higher education to meet emerging best practice standards for tobacco-policies and support tobacco-free lifestyles.